spacetelescope/jwst/docs/jwst/flatfield/reference_files.rst

 * wavelength: float 1-D array, values of wavelength
 * data: float 1-D array, flat field values for each wavelength

-The flat field values in this table are used to account for a wavelength-dependence on a much finer scale than given by the values in the SCI array.
-For each pixel in the science data, the wavelength of the light that fell on that pixel will be determined by using the WCS interface.
+For each pixel in the science data, the wavelength of the light that fell on that pixel will be determined from the WAVELENGTH array in the science exposure (in the absence of that array, it will be computed using the WCS interface).
 The flat-field value for that pixel will then be obtained by interpolating within the wavelength and data arrays from the FAST_VARIATION table.

 SFLAT Reference File